 To celebrate, I’m sharing this free preview of the first two chapters.
 This free preview is the newest, updated version of the book that will be printed or sold as an ebook.
 It includes a brand new prologue!
 So here, without further ado, is …

 Prologue.
 The Folds of Time.

 If you could go anywhere in time, where would you go?
 George remembered being asked that question in fourth grade by his best friend Timmy, who was reading it aloud from the famous science-fiction novel, Time’s Wily Thief.
 Sitting in his favorite neighborhood trattoria in Rome, he wasn’t sure why he remembered that.
 Maybe because Ancient Rome was one of his favorite places to visit.

 George St. James stirred his cappuccino and contemplated a file describing the people he would lead in his next tour group.
 He would guide a group of college teachers, who called themselves The Renaissance Club, through Northern Italy to study sites of importance to the dawn of the modern era, known as the Italian Renaissance.
 For the next several weeks, he would shepherd twelve mostly aging professors through more than one hundred sites.
 Norman, their leader and club organizer, had sent George a wish list for the ages.
 George would have to pace them, or they’d drop before they left Rome.

+CATEGORIES!
+I know it’s all about discoverability.
+I know that Amazon ranking depends on choosing the right category and tags for your book.
+I know, I know … and I hate fitting into boxes.
 I finally figured out where my book fits on Amazon, and I can’t say I’m happy.
-But I’m going to be in:
+But I’m going to be […]